Listed Building Consent

 • 5.8% of listed buildings are categorised as Grade 2* (grade two star) and these buildings are of ‘more than special interest’.

-• The remaining 91.7% are Grade 2 and are buildings of ‘special interest’.
+• The remaining 91.7% are Grade 2 listed and are buildings of ‘special interest’.

-If you are buying a very old property and it has a listed status you will need Listed Buildings Consent before you can carry out any demolition, extension or alteration to the structure.
+If you are buying an older property and it has a listed status you will need Listed Building Consent before you can carry out any demolition, extension or alteration to the structure.

 If you do buy a listed building, it is a good idea to have an initial chat with your local planning department before you submit any building plans for approval.